MAFFPT/Hubitat/README.md

 # Hubitat
-My Hubitat apps, drivers and forked repos all goes here
+My Hubitat app and drivers all goes here